April 2026

 The web-based segment is expected to grow significantly in the market due to its accessibility, ease of use, and ability to provide real-time patient data across multiple devices.
 Hospitals favor web-based EHRs for streamlined workflow, reduced IT maintenance, and seamless integration with other healthcare applications.
 Increasing adoption of digital healthcare solutions, telemedicine, and remote patient monitoring further drives the growth of web-based deployment during the forecast period.

-The acute care segment led the hospital electronic health records market in 2025 due to the high demand for efficient management of critical and time-sensitive patient data.
+The acute care segment led the hospital electronic health records market by 52% share in 2025 due to the high demand for efficient management of critical and time-sensitive patient data.
 Acute care hospitals prioritize real-time access to patient records, rapid clinical decision-making, and interoperability across departments.
 Additionally, government incentives, rising patient volumes, and the need to improve care quality and reduce errors have driven EHR adoption in acute care settings more than in other hospital types.

 Post-acute